Erik Harris: New Orleans Saints

-2016 season

-On February 2, 2016, the New Orleans Saints signed Harris to a reserve/future contract after a recommendation by Delvin Breaux, who had played with him while on the Hamilton Tiger-Cats.
+On February 2, 2016, the New Orleans Saints signed Harris to a reserve/future contract after a recommendation by Delvin Breaux, who had played with him while on the Tiger-Cats.
 Harris agreed to a three-year, $1.62 million contract.
 Joel Erickson of The Advocate noted that Harris was a CFL linebacker but that he had the ability to play as an NFL defensive back.
 After former Saints safety Rafael Bush signed with the Detroit Lions, New Orleans announced that Harris would play safety.
 On October 10, 2016, Harris sustained a torn ACL during practice and was placed on the injured reserve list October 13, 2016.
 He finished his rookie campaign with one solo tackle in four games.

-2017 season

-Throughout training camp, Harris competed to be the starting free safety against Vonn Bell and Rafael Bush after the role was left vacant by the departure of Jairus Byrd.
+Throughout training camp in 2017, Harris competed to be the starting free safety against Vonn Bell and Rafael Bush after the role was left vacant by the departure of Jairus Byrd.
 On September 2, 2017, the New Orleans Saints waived Harris.

 Oakland / Las Vegas Raiders

 2017 season

 On September 5, 2017, the Oakland Raiders signed Harris to a one-year, $630,000 contract.
-Harris was initially signed to provide depth after rookie Obi Melifonwu was placed on injured-reserve.
+Harris was initially signed to provide depth after rookie Obi Melifonwu was placed on injured reserve.
 Head coach Jack Del Rio named Harris the primary backup free safety, behind Karl Joseph, to start the 2017 regular season.
 Harris appeared in 15 games in 2017, primarily on special teams, and finished the season with five combined tackles (four solo).
-On December 31, 2017, the Oakland Raiders fired head coach Jack Del Rio after they finished the season with a 6-10 record.

 2018 season

 Harris entered training camp as a backup safety and competed to be a primary backup against Obi Melifonwu, Marcus Gilchrist, Shalom Luani, Dallin Leavitt and Tevin Mitchel.
 Head coach Jon Gruden names Harris the primary backup strong safety, behind Karl Joseph, to begin the 2018 NFL season.
-On October 28, 2018, Harris earned his first career start and recorded a season-high six solo tackles during a 42-28 loss against the Indianapolis Colts.
-In Week 14, he collected a season-high eight combined tackles (four solo) as the Raiders defeated the Pittsburgh Steelers 24-21.
-On December 16, 2018, Harris recorded three solo tackles, deflected two passes, and made his first career interception during a 30-16 loss at the Cincinnati Bengals.
+On October 28, 2018, Harris earned his first career start and recorded a season-high six solo tackles during a 42–28 loss against the Indianapolis Colts.
+In Week 14, he collected a season-high eight combined tackles (four solo) as the Raiders defeated the Pittsburgh Steelers 24–21.
+On December 16, 2018, Harris recorded three solo tackles, deflected two passes, and made his first career interception during a 30–16 loss at the Cincinnati Bengals.
 Harris made his first career interception off a pass by Bengals' quarterback Jeff Driskel, that was originally intended for John Ross.
 Harris made 49 combined tackles (36 solo), seven pass deflections, and two interceptions in 16 games and four starts.